Black Coffee (All Saints song): Music and lyrics

 "Black Coffee" is composed in the time signature of common time with a moderately fast tempo of 120 beats per minute, following a chord progression of E–Bm–D–A in the chorus and Bm7–E–Bm7–E elsewhere.
 It is an electropop song with elements of acid techno, ambient and R&B music.
 The song has an unconventional structure with different sections being dislocated from one another.
 It is also unique for being more production-laden in comparison with other pop songs.

 "Black Coffee" opens with a stark introduction sung by Lewis, accompanied only by glitching electronics with no chord progression, before going into the pre-chorus where a more mellow sequence featuring breathy keyboards begin playing.
 In the chorus, the song becomes wistful featuring Natalie on lead vocals singing a call and response with Blatt.
 A subsequent verse sung by Lewis returns to the eerie and sinister sound of her introduction.
 After the second chorus, the song enters into a bridge where the group hum and Lewis sings two lines from the pre-chorus, "Each moment is cool / Freeze the moment".
 The track later ends in an outro sung by Lewis using the same lyrics and starker sound from her introduction, but enhanced by guitar, synths and welding, clipped dance rhythms.

 A sad love song, the lyrics narrate feelings of love at first sight and contentment.
 According to Kirsty, "Black Coffee" recalls how she met Bertarelli during a time when they did a lot of sailing near Sardinia and did not want to be elsewhere.
 Some of the lyrics suggest disharmony and bitterness during the relationship, chronicling more domestic scenarios such as chain smoking and drinking black coffee.
 The song also has a gender bender theme, encouraging women to make "the first move" instead of men.

 Release

 London Records serviced "Black Coffee" to UK radio on 22 August 2000 and released it physically on 2 October 2000 as the second single from Saints & Sinners.
-It was accompanied by the B-side, "I Don't Wanna Be Alone", written by Lewis, Ali Tennant, Wayne Hector and K-Gee.
+It was accompanied by the B-side "I Don't Wanna Be Alone", written by Lewis, Ali Tennant, Wayne Hector and K-Gee.
 Ellen von Unwerth photographed the single's cover art.
-Several remixes were commissioned, including one by the Wideboys, and another by The Neptunes which featured a rap by American duo Clipse.
+Several remixes were commissioned, including one by the Wideboys, and another by the Neptunes which featured a rap by American duo Clipse.
+In Japan, "Black Coffee" was released as a CD single on 12 October 2000.
 In January 2001, a "Black Coffee" sequel was released as a B-side to the album's third single "All Hooked Up".